ostromann/heavy_metal_history/README.md

 ```
 from the `metalhistory` directory.
 The `-s` option will output to screen any `print()` statement.

 # Development Notes

 ## Commit Convention

-In general we follow the < ahref="https://www.conventionalcommits.org/en/v1.0.0/ ">Conventional Commits 1.0.0</a>.
+In general we follow the <a href="https://www.conventionalcommits.org/en/v1.0.0/ ">Conventional Commits 1.0.0</a>.
 We use the following commit types:
 feat, fix, docs, test